ramenguy99/iothpy/README.md

-# Pycoxnet
+# iothpy
-Pycoxnet is a python library for Internet of Threads based on picoxnet
+iothpy is a python library for Internet of Threads based on picoxnet

 ## Build and install
 Install scikit-build: